 Contractor shall also provide the WPWMA with continuous access, from the WPWMA office computers, to live and archived SCADA data insomuch as it is available to Contractor.
 WPWMA shall be solely responsible for the cost of software licenses and license updates required to maintain its access to Contractor’s camera and SCADA portals.

-WPWMA shall provide Contractor with continuous access, from Contractor’s office computers, to high bandwidth, low latency, live and archived transactional records which, at the Effective Date of this Agreement, is WasteWorks by Carolina Software.
+WPWMA shall provide Contractor with continuous access, from Contractor’s office computers, to high bandwidth, low latency, live and archived transactional records which, at the Initial Commencement Date of this Agreement, is WasteWorks by Carolina Software.
 Contractor shall be solely responsible for the cost of software licenses and license updates required to maintain its access to WPWMA’s transactional record portal.

 Recycling Programs Not Restricted